groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/mpx-to-psd.md

         - icon: "far fa-file-MPX"
           title: " About MPX File Format"
           content: |
-            MPX, Microsoft Exchange File Format, is an ASCII file format for transferring of project information between Microsoft Project (MSP) and other applications that support the MPX file format such as Primavera Project Planner, Sciforma and Timerline Precision Estimating.
+            MPX, Microsoft Exchange File Format, is an ASCII file format for transferring project information between Microsoft Project (MSP) and other applications that support the MPX file format such as Primavera Project Planner, Sciforma, and Timberline Precision Estimating.
 The MPX file format allows you to transfer project information that cannot appear in a table, such as detailed resource assignment information, calendar information, or information in the Project Info dialog box.

           link: "https://docs.fileformat.com/project-management/mpx/"

     format:
         # format loop
-        - icon: "far fa-file-PSD"
+        - icon: "far fa-image"
           title: " About PSD File Format"
           content: |
             PSD, Photoshop Document, represents Adobe Photoshop's native file format used for graphics designing and development.
-PSD files may include image layers, adjustment layers, layer masks, annotations, file information, keywords and other Photoshop-specific elements.
-Photoshop files have default extension as .PSD and has a maximum height and width of 30,000 pixels, and a length limit of two gigabytes.
+PSD files may include image layers, adjustment layers, layer masks, annotations, file information, keywords, and other Photoshop-specific elements.
+Photoshop files have default extension as PSD and have a maximum height and width of 30,000 pixels, and a length limit of two gigabytes.

           link: "https://docs.fileformat.com/image/psd/"